Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: KKO Sample Cluster Sightlines

 The measurements from \cite{Abdullah:2020} are a clear outlier from the rest.
 Comparing with \cite{Lopes:Carvalho:2009} specifically, it is clear that \cite{Abdullah:2020} selected a larger number of member galaxies with a broader range of line-of-sight velocities.
 The additional galaxies assigned by \cite{Abdullah:2020} do not appear to be any fainter than those of \cite{Lopes:Carvalho:2009}, so the difference is likely due to the group-membership algorithm used. \cite{Abdullah:2020} assign galaxy membership using the sophisticated \emph{GalWeight} scheme, which takes into account galaxy density in the position/velocity phase space as well as distributions in their projected positions and line of sight velocities \citep{Abdullah:Wilson:2018}, while \cite{Lopes:Carvalho:2009} identified groups in redshift space alone, using a velocity gap technique.
 Although GalWeight is well-validated against simulations, especially for isolated group, it is possible that it may be too permissive for small groups embedded in larger systems.
 Given the preponderance of literature favoring a lower-mass for this system, we choose to use the measurements of \cite{Lopes:Carvalho:2009} for our DM estimates.
+The error bars there are reported as 68\% confidence limits, and we assume the masses are log-normally distributed.

 \cite{Santiago-Bautista:2020} identified NSCS-J1218 as part of the supercluster MSCC-310.
 Likewise, \cite{Tempel:2014} found this group to be at a juncture of several apparent cosmic filaments, as shown in Fig.~\ref{fig:0703_slice}.
 This may imply that the group is actively accreting material from its surroundings, and may not be fully relaxed.
 Other observations of this group have indicated some degree of anisotropy -- member galaxies from \cite{Tempel:2012} (marked in black in Fig.~\ref{fig:0703_slice}) extend about twice as far in Dec as in RA. \cite{Lopes:Carvalho:2009} find marginally significant anisotropy in NSCS-J1218 with their $\beta$ test.
 Since our sightline passes very near the centroid position of the group (and, presumably, the intragroup medium), we will assume that a spherical halo is a good approximation.